RedisGrafana/grafana-plugin-stats/README.md

 # Grafana Plugins statistics

 Script `src/global-stats.ts` can retrieve and store statistics for all Grafana plugins using [RedisTimeSeries](https://oss.redislabs.com/redistimeseries/).
-Dashboards to display the day are in `Dashboard/` folder.
+To display the collected data use Dashboards in `Dashboard/` folder.

 ![Grafana Plugins](https://github.com/mikhailredis/grafana-plugin-stats/blob/master/images/grafana-plugins.png)